-Covert Sensitization is Verbal Aversion Therapy
+Covert Sensitization Therapy

 Covert sensitization is a type of aversion therapy.
 It has been used to treat maladaptive behaviors such as alcoholism, smoking, and overeating.
 It is part of a group of approaches known as covert conditioning.
 It relies on the ability of the individual to associate unwanted behaviors with negative stimuli using their imagination rather than actually experiencing these negative consequences.
 Covert sensitization is sometimes referred to as verbal aversion therapy.

 Covert Sensitization is a Type of Behavior Modification Therapy

 The aim of covert sensitization is to help clients cease undesirable behavior that may be causing them harm.
 It is a type of behavior modification therapy.
 This treatment is based on the assumption that all negative behavior is learned and therefore can also be unlearned.

 Problems occur when the individual develops an association between the undesirable behavior and positive consequences.
 An example would be the alcoholic who has learned to associate drinking booze with feelings or relaxation and pleasure.
 If this same individual can be trained to associate the undesirable activity with negative consequences, then they will be less likely to indulge in it in the future.

 Aversion therapy can involve overt sensitization and covert sensitization.
 Overt sensitization involves ingesting something like a drug to create negative consequences when mixed with an unwanted behavior.
 The most famous example of this would be the pharmacological agent antabuse.
 This drug is given to alcoholics and it works by making them feel ill when they ingest alcohol.
 Critics of this approach argue that it is unethical to deliberately cause people to suffer symptoms such as nausea.